tsaad-dev/drafts/rsvp-base/draft-teas-yang-rsvp-base.md

 # Acknowledgement

 The authors would like to thank Tom Petch for reviewing and providing useful feedback about the document.
-The authors would also like to thank Lou Berger for reviewing and providing valuable feedback on this document.
+The authors would also like to thank Lou Berger, Xia Chen, Bin Wen, and Raqib Jones for reviewing and providing valuable feedback on this document.

 # Appendix A